PRIMATES &

 © Lake Clark National Park

-The correct response to an itch is to apply pressure on the skin, not to scratch.
+The correct response to an itch is to crush the skin, not to scratch it.

 Scratching, or repeatedly scraping your skin, doesn't suppress the cause of your irritation.